core-wg/comi/draft-ietf-core-comi.md

 : FORMAT: CBOR map of SID, instance-value

 : The message payload of Content-Format 'application/yang-data+cbor' is encoded using a CBOR map.
+  Each entry within this CBOR map contains a SID and associated instance-value.
+Each instance-value is encoded using the rules defined in {{I-D.ietf-core-yang-cbor}} section 4.

   Each entry of this CBOR map is composed of a key and a value.
-  CBOR map keys are set to the SID or SID deltas associated with the data nodes as defined in {{I-D.ietf-core-yang-cbor}} section 4, CBOR map values are set to the instance value as defined in {{I-D.ietf-core-yang-cbor}} section 4.
+  CBOR map keys are set to SIDs, CBOR map values are set to the instance-value as defined in {{I-D.ietf-core-yang-cbor}} section 4.

 application/yang-identifiers+cbor:

-: This Content-Format represents a CBOR YANG document containing a list of instance identifier used to target specific data node instances within a datastore.
+: This Content-Format represents a CBOR YANG document containing a list of instance-identifier used to target specific data node instances within a datastore.

 : FORMAT: CBOR array of instance-identifier

 : The message payload of Content-Format 'application/yang-identifiers+cbor' is encoded using a CBOR array.
-  Each entry of this CBOR array contain an instance identifier encoded as defined in {{I-D.ietf-core-yang-cbor}} section 6.13.1.
+  Each entry of this CBOR array contain an instance-identifier encoded as defined in {{I-D.ietf-core-yang-cbor}} section 6.13.1.

 application/yang-instances+cbor:

 : This Content-Format represents a CBOR YANG document containing a list of data node instances.
-  Each data node instance is identified by its associated instance identifier.
+  Each data node instance is identified by its associated instance-identifier.

 : FORMAT: CBOR array of CBOR map of instance-identifier, instance-value

 : The message payload of Content-Format 'application/yang-instances+cbor' is encoded using a CBOR array.
-  Each entry within this CBOR array contains a CBOR map carrying an instance identifier and associated instance value.
+  Each entry within this CBOR array contains a CBOR map carrying an instance-identifier and associated instance-value.
-  Instance identifiers are encoded using the rules defined in {{I-D.ietf-core-yang-cbor}} section 6.13.1, values are encoded using the rules defined in {{I-D.ietf-core-yang-cbor}} section 4.
+  Instance-identifiers are encoded using the rules defined in {{I-D.ietf-core-yang-cbor}} section 6.13.1, instance-values are encoded using the rules defined in {{I-D.ietf-core-yang-cbor}} section 4.

 : When present in an iPATCH request payload, this Content-Format carry a list of data node instances to be replaced, created, or deleted.
-  For each data node instance D, for which the instance identifier is the same as a data node instance I, in the targeted datastore resource: the value of D replaces the value of I.  When the value of D is null, the data node instance I is removed.
-When the targeted datastore resource does not contain a data node instance with the same instance identifier as D, a new instance is created with the same instance identifier and value as D.
+  For each data node instance D, for which the instance-identifier is the same as a data node instance I, in the targeted datastore resource: the value of D replaces the value of I.  When the value of D is null, the data node instance I is removed.
+When the targeted datastore resource does not contain a data node instance with the same instance-identifier as D, a new instance is created with the same instance-identifier and value as D.

 The different Content-format usages are summarized in the table below: